lookingcoolonavespa/crochess-api/README.md

 Gameboard.castle takes a color, a side, and a board as arguments.
 Only board is optional.
 If no board is given, Gameboard.castle uses the board Gameboard is initialized with.
 No validation is done.
-Gameboard.side moves the appropriate king and appropriate rook to the castle positions.
+Gameboard.castle moves the appropriate king and appropriate rook to the castle positions.
 If no king or rook is found, the function bails out.

 ---